Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Calculation of the Conserved Quantities

 \section{Calculation of the Conserved Quantities}

-To compute the values of the conserved quantities we will use in the GGE, we first write them in terms of the modes $L_n$ of $T(x)$ defined by \eqref{eq:lmodeexpansion}, and the modes $G_n$ defined by a similar mode expansion for the superconformal currents $G(x)$ of \eqref{eq:gdef}:
+To compute the values of the conserved quantities we will use in the GGE, we first write them in terms of the modes $L_n$ of $T(x)$ defined by Eq.~\eqref{eq:lmodeexpansion}, and the modes $G_n$ defined by a similar mode expansion for the superconformal currents $G(x)$ of Eq.~\eqref{eq:gdef}:

 where we will choose $m \in \mathbb{Z}+1/2$ if the conserved quantity is to be used in the Neveu-Schwarz sector (the sector of descendants of the $|j=0\rangle$ and $|j=1\rangle$ primary states), and $m \in \mathbb{Z}$ if the conserved quantity is to be used in the Ramond sector (the sector of descendants of the $|j=1/2\rangle$ primary state).
 The expressions we get are collected in Table \ref{table:modereps}.
-For completeness, the table includes $\tilde{H}^{(5)}$, which is excluded from the entanglement Hamiltonian by $\mathcal{RT}$ symmetry (indicated by the shading of the row), but we take the the associated coefficient $\beta_5 = 0$ in the expression of the entanglement Hamiltonian as a linear combination of conserved quantities in \eqref{eq:lincomb}.
+For completeness, the table includes $\tilde{H}^{(5)}$, which is excluded from the entanglement Hamiltonian by $\mathcal{RT}$ symmetry (indicated by the shading of the row), though we take the associated coefficient $\beta_5 = 0$ in the expression of the entanglement Hamiltonian as a linear combination of conserved quantities in Eq.~\eqref{eq:lincomb}.

-To find the spectral levels with our approach, we diagonalize the expression \eqref{eq:lincomb} using these mode representations. \footnote{Strictly, we ignore the constant terms in the expressions of Table \ref{table:modereps}, which would only amount to an overall shift in the spectrum, and diagonalize a linear combination with respect to parameters that multiply each set of (possibly repeated) terms that occur in Table \ref{table:modereps}.
-A simple linear transformation, however, relates these parameters to the $\beta_i$ of \eqref{eq:lincomb}.} This requires finding a basis to represent the descendant states in each level of the conformal tower.
-We can define modes $J^a_{-n}$ of the affine $SU(2)$ current $J^a(x)$ as well, writing
+To find the spectral levels with our approach, we diagonalize the expression Eq.~\eqref{eq:lincomb} using these mode representations. \footnote{Strictly, we ignore the constant terms in the expressions of Table \ref{table:modereps}, because each will shift every state in the spectrum by the exact same amount, and therefore none of these terms will affect the splittings.} This requires finding a basis to represent the descendant states in each level of the conformal tower.
+For the $\rm{SU}(2)_1$ case, in particular, where we can make use of Abelian bosonization, we can then represent the central $j^z = 0$ or $j^z = +1/2$ (depending on the sector) state of every descendant multiplet by a unique linear combination of states with the form